krother/Python3_Basics_Tutorial/first_steps/python_shell.md

 **How many rabbits will you have in December?**

+#### Hints:

-Assume that no rabbits die and that there are no half rabbits.
+- assume that rabbits never die
-Use Python to solve the task.
+- it is OK to calculate with fractions of rabbits
+- it is OK to copy the same line(s) multiple times for each month